Tristan-Miotto/Sound-generation/README.md

 In this Python file, we build a variational autoencoder (VAE) that generates virtual voices.
 - First, we load data from the *data* folder.
 - Then, we create our VAE and we train it with input data (mel spectrograms).
-As we want our latent space to follow a normal distribution, we need to define the Kullback-Leibler (KL) divergence.
+As we want our latent space to follow a normal distribution, we need to define the **Kullback-Leibler (KL) divergence**.
 - After the training phase of the model, we generate a vector following a standard normal distribution.
 - Finally, we denormalize the generated mel spectrogram and we transform it into an audio signal, which we can then listen to.